Welcome to Ludlow, Vermont — the heart of the Okemo Valley Region offering many activities and attractions year round.

-You can drive to see a covered bridge, go antiquing, visit museums, or search for arts and crafts.
+You can visit many historic covered bridges, go antiquing, visit museums, local farms, or search for arts and crafts.
 Many of the shops in the area feature truly one-of-a-kind unique artisans.
 You may even opt to get on a VT Backroads Tour bus to truly get an insider’s view of the Green Mountains and the surrounding area.

 Here is a quick overview of some of the activities and attractions you may choose to explore while you are staying at our Okemo resort:

 Also known as Bridal Veil Falls, a set of 3 falls several hundred feet apart.
 It is a popular spot for swimming located within the Okemo State Forest.

 President Coolidge’s boyhood home, this homestead is the site where a vacationing vice-president Coolidge was informed of President Harding’s untimely death and was given the oath of office by his own father.